-DfE/ESFA capital grants relate to funding received from these sources to purchase fixed assets.
+DfE Group capital grants relate to funding received from these sources to purchase fixed assets.
 The closing balance relates to the net book value of the assets concerned.

-The transfer from Local Authority relates to the value of £3,138,252 (leasehold land and buildings plus moveable assets) transferred from the Local Authority to the Academy on conversion.
+The transfer from Local Authority relates to the value of $\pounds$ 3,138,252 (leasehold land and buildings plus moveable assets) transferred from the Local Authority to the Academy on conversion.
 The closing balance relates to the net book value of the assets concerned.

-The Condition Improvement Fund (CIF) income relates to funding received in relation to a roofing project, electrical works and a boiler project.
-The closing balance relates to the net book value of the assets concerned plus unspent funds of £4,353.
+The Condition Improvement Fund (CIF) income relates to funding received in relation to a window project and a heating distribution project.
+The closing balance relates to the net book value of the assets concerned.

-Other grants relates to an amount received from Leicester County Council towards security fencing.
-The closing balance relates to the net book value of assets concerned.
+Other grants relates to an amount received from Leicestershire County Council towards security fencing.
+The closing balance relates to the net book value of assets concerned plus unspent funds of £7,968.